cannerycoders/fluidsynth.clap/README.md

 `clap_plugin_entry` is found.

 We currently rely on a home-grown build system, [jsmk](https://github.com/dbadb/jsmk), to compile and link our plugin code.
-This include with per-platform logic for locating the required fluidsynth libraries.
-Since there are so few files it should be straightforward to build using your favorite build system.
+This includes per-platform logic for locating the required fluidsynth libraries.
+Since there are so few files in our implementation it should be straightforward to build using your favorite build system.

 ### todo

-* Midi CCs

-* Pan control? (via MIDI?)

-* Most fluidsynth parameter changes are thread-safe but may cause glitches when performed during audio processing.
+* Most fluidsynth effects parameter changes are thread-safe but may cause glitches when performed during audio processing.
 Value changes could (should?) trigger a reactivate request.